-And perhaps there’s no more sure-fire way to build meaningful relationships, establish local expertise, and show people that you love your town then by supporting community efforts.
+And perhaps there’s no more sure-fire way to build meaningful relationships, establish local expertise, and show people that you love your town than by supporting community efforts.

-Maybe your city is cleaning up its parks, or maybe it’s helping to remove graffiti from local buildings.
-Whatever the case, make time to go to at least some of these community service events.
+Maybe your city is cleaning up its parks or helping to remove graffiti from local buildings.
+Whatever the case, make time to attend at least some community service events.